"Now let's see..."

-He turned and left her alone, just as he'd said, but Heather could not even miss him.
+He turned and left her alone, but Heather could not even miss him.
 Seeing Snake like this made it painfully clear that she just wasn't in Kansas anymore.

-"Natural habitat my foot…" This didn't feel natural at all, but looking back, she realized that many of those hooded creatures had dispersed from the place where she'd fallen, observing at a distance as if she really was the real animal here.
-"It's like a big zoo…" Heather absently sounded out the new word she'd just learned out as she walked.
-"Sure-Eek, huh?
-Maybe they're… part animal?"
-She could not really tell with the dark cloaks in the way, but something about the way that they moved made it clear that they couldn't be human.
+"Natural habitat my foot…" This didn't feel natural at all, but looking back, she realized that many of those hooded creatures had indeed dispersed from the place she had fallen, observing at a distance as if she were the animal here.
+"It's like I'm in a zoo."

 But I can't be the only real person here.

-Heather began walking, pretending she wasn't trying to decipher the species of the creatures that followed.
+Heather began walking, pretending she wasn't trying to decipher the species of the creatures around her.
 Along the way she caught sight of at least three other girls dressed exactly as she was.
 Each one looked terrified, but most were obediently mulling around, pretending to look at the flowers.
-The sheriek followed closely, keeping their hoods up, but as Heather watched, their movements revealed telling hints of their species.
-When one of them gestured, talking to another about the humans they saw, Heather caught sight of its abnormal color.
-The thing seemed to be covered in flaky gray scales, with overlong claws of a murky dark black.
+The sheriek followed closely, keeping their hoods up, but as Heather watched, their movements revealed hints of their true species.
+When one of them gestured, talking to another about the humans they saw, Heather caught sight of its abnormally colored hand.
+The thing seemed covered in murky black scales, with overlong, crystal clear claws.
 And she wasn't entirely sure, but Heather swore she could see something slightly lifting the robe at its back.
 Wings?
 The creature beside it seemed to have some as well, and a third took a step forward, giving a glimpse of something trailing behind it.
 And tails, too.
-So these things were sheriek.
-They were worlds apart from the magnificent shiren she had laid eyes on.
-But in that case, where had they come from?
-Why hadn't the book mentioned them?
-She wished she had stayed and learned more from it.
-Maybe the Shiren died out?
-Is this all that's left?
-The Sheriek looked like half humans, at least.
-Were they mere animals, pretending they could look like humans, or were they humans who had become mutated?
-Were they an unholy combination of both?
-"What are all these things?"

-Master caught her eye with a glare, so Heather obeyed and tried to at least pretend to nonchalantly wander about in her "natural habitat."
-Carefully she made her way down the path, gazing around at the winding paths and walls of unusual greenery.
-The place felt like some sort of twisted, negative image.
+This place felt like some sort of twisted, negative image.
 The surrounding garden seemed beautiful and bright: the complete opposite of the creatures perusing it.
-Rich, vibrant colors and softly twinkling lights bathed every corner of the area.
-The familiar, large golden orbs revolved in midair, mimicking starlight while smooth, marble-like stones gave the walking path a soft, lively glow.
 Thick, newly bloomed roses lined the west end while thin, purple blossoms overlay the walls to the east.
 These Heather first chose to approach.
 She'd never seen flowers like them, on television or otherwise, and wasn't sure what they might be either.
 Petals seemed to float around the main base of the plants, and when she walked closer, they curled up, as if fearful, until each almost looked like a natural pinwheel.

-"Lovely wilspin, aren't they?"
+"Aren't the Wilspin beautiful here?"
 Heather startled, realizing too late that one of the Sheriek had made its way over in silence and now stood right beside her.
-She could have sworn she'd been alone only seconds ago, but now backed away, recognizing the dark cloak of this creature only inches away.
+She could have sworn she'd been alone only seconds ago, but now backed away.